austinsonger/Policy-Portal/policy-management.md

 **Versioning**

-Each `Placeholder`  policy document contains a version and optionally a revision number.
+Each `<Company Placeholder>`  policy document contains a version and optionally a revision number.
 The version number is the four digit year followed by a number, to indicate the year and sequence number of the policy at which time it was written or updated.

 The version number shall be incremented by one with each material change to the policy content.
 For example, if a new policy statement is added or a technical control/procedure is updated to `2017.1` version of a policy, the new version should be numbered `2017.2`.